rubyaustralia/rubyconfau-2014-cfp/talk-sasha_gerrand-learning_from_smalltalk/README.md

 Sound familiar?

 Smalltalk leaves a long shadow on the programming landscape and can be considered both as an ancestor and influence on the design of Ruby.
 This talk introduces Smalltalk to Rubyists and covers software principles which can be applied to Ruby applications, both large and small.
-We'll cover

 Topics include:
 * Brief overview